 - Time Travel for Fun and Profit: Lockdown's goal for using the Dark Spark is to make a time bridge so he could return to the Battle of Chicago and help Megatron win, so he can have his best-paying customer back.

 - Train Escape: (Option 2) The Autobots board a high-speed monorail to escape with the Dark Spark after fighting off an horde of Decepticons commanded by Starscream.
 Shockwave subsequently prevents this by triggering the explosives that he and Soundwave planted to prevent their escape.

 - Transforming Mecha: The majority of the cast can transform into some sort of vehicle that exists in real life or is based off an vehicle that exists in reality.
 The only exceptions are Shockwave, who transforms into a gun with an jet engine attached to it and the Insecticons: whose alternate mode turns them into house-sized robotic insects.

 - The Unfought: Although Hardshell appears as one of the Insecticon bosses in the console versions, he is absent in the 3DS version of the game, save for Sharpshot listing him as one the three Insecticon leaders.

 - Useless Useful Stealth: There is an special ability in the 3DS version that allows to user to be "invisible" (and by invisible this means to be completely ignored) by the opposition.
-What makes this an useless tactic is that this is an game where the player has to fight an small army of Main/Mooks enemy soldiers]] to win rather than sneak past them.
+What makes this an useless tactic is that this is a game where the player has to fight a small army of enemy soldiers to win rather than sneak past them.